mdda/deep-learning-workshop/README.md

 *  Script to transform the VM into a VirtualBox appliance
    *  Exposing ```Jupyter```, ```TensorBoard``` and ```ssh``` to host machine

-*  Tested out Convnet.js for :
+*  Locally hosted Convnet.js for :
-   *  Demonstration of gradient descent
+   *  Demonstration of gradient descent ('painting')

-   *  Demonstration of MNIST learning
+*  Locally hosted TensorFlow Playground  for :

-*  Ensure Conference Workshop announcement / blurb includes VirtualBox warning label
+   *  Visualising hidden layer, and effect of features, etc

 *  Create workshop notebooks (Lasagne / Theano)
    *  Basics